Dear Damsels is a publishing platform and writing community sharing the words and stories of women.

 Does Dear Damsels pay writers?

 Unfortunately, as it stands, we do not have the funds to pay the writers we publish online, but we believe that the space we provide for women (previously unpublished and published alike) to share their words is a valuable one.
-Every writer who submits to DD receives a response and feedback on their work, and all of the work that goes into running DD is currently done on a voluntary basis.
+Every writer who submits to DD receives a response, and all of the work that goes into running DD is currently done on a voluntary basis.

 Are you interested in working with illustrators or designers?

-As it stands, we are unable to pay illustrators or designers unless we are producing a specific print publication with a set budget behind us (for example, our recently crowdfunded book Let Me Know When You’re Home, or our yearly publication the DD Annual).
+As it stands, we are unable to pay illustrators or designers unless we are producing a specific print publication or project with a set budget behind us.
 We are always on the lookout for creatives to collaborate with on future funded projects, so if you send your details to firstname.lastname@example.org, we will keep your details on file for such opportunities.

-How can I get a copy of Let Me Know When You’re Home or the DD Annual?
+How can I get a copy of Let Me Know When You’re Home or What She’s Having?

 Get yourself over to our shop!
 You’ll find all our current publications available to purchase there.
-All books and/or Annuals are shipped weekly via Royal Mail on the Wednesday following the day you placed your order.
-For customers within the UK, this means you should receive your book(s) within 7 days, but as we are a small operation, please do bear with us.
+All books are shipped weekly via Royal Mail on the Wednesday following the day you placed your order.

 Our design and logo was created by Sam Canvin.
 He can be contacted through his website www.samcanvin.com